zhehaowang/zhehao.me/book-notes/estl/it34-note-which-algorithms-expect-sorted-ranges.md

-# Note which algorithms expect sorted range
+# Item 34: note which algorithms expect sorted range

 Not all algorithms are applicable to all ranges.
 E.g. `remove` requires forward iterators and the ability to make assignments through those iterators, therefore not applicable to iterators of `map`, `multimap`.